 Good Morning Sunshine!

-After a peaceful evening the night before and a good night’s rest, your kids will be in a better position to have a happy morning routine.
-Here are my 4 tips for nailing the morning routine and getting the kids out the door on time.
+After a peaceful evening the night before and a good night’s rest, your kids will be in a better position to have a happy school morning routine.
+Here are my tips for nailing the morning routine and getting the kids out the door on time.

 9. Awakening to an Alarm Clock

 If you have kids who struggle to get out of bed in the morning, get them used to waking with an alarm clock.
 Looking back, if I’d used an alarm clock as a kid instead of waking to my mom coming in to my room (over and over!)
 I would have gotten up the first time instead of the tenth.
-The alarm clock only goes off once (unless you use the Snooze button, but I’ve never taught my kids what that is, they assume that the clock goes off once and that’s it…tricky me!).
+The alarm clock only goes off once unless you use the snooze button.
+But I’ve never taught my kids what the snooze button is (they assume that the clock goes off once and that’s it…tricky me!)

-If you are a habitual snoozer, try to break yourself out of the habit.
+Are a habitual snoozer?
+Try to break yourself out of the habit.
 It’s not good quality sleep anyway.
 Get up right away and either open the window to let in the morning sunlight or turn on the light in the room to get your body adjusted.
 Make your bed right away and you won’t be tempted to crawl back in!

 10. The Most Important Meal of the Day: Breakfast

-We never leave the house without breakfast and I’m surprised when my kids say that so many of their friends don’t eat breakfast in the morning.
+We never leave the house without breakfast.
+I’m surprised when my kids say that so many of their friends don’t eat breakfast in the morning.
 I can’t imagine trying to function for so many hours until lunch on an empty stomach.
 Leave plenty of time in the morning routine to fit in a good breakfast.

 I like a bowl of Greek yogurt with fruit, agave and a sprinkling of granola.
 I often take mine “to-go” and eat it when I get to work.
 Sometimes the night before I will make banana or apple nut muffins to include with breakfast.